robertkohl125/PuppyShelter/README.md

 ###Support
 ----------
-If you are having issues, please let me know at: Robertkohl125@gmail.com
+If you are having issues, please let me know!
+* robertkohl125@gmail.com

 ###License
 ----------